Runa1608/CODSOFT/README.md

 # CODSOFT
-These are the task provided by codsoft under Datascience Internhip
+These are the task provided by codsoft under Datascience Internship